morganbonhomme/coffee-shop/README.md

 :zap: [Live Demo ](https://coffeeshop-c91d7.web.app/)

 ### Bugs or improvements
-- [ ] **Urgent - When a user connect for the first time and add a product to his cart, the navigation count does not update.
-The user needs to refresh the page to see it working properly**
 - [ ] Handle errors correctly
 - [ ] Add animations when data is loading from Firebase
 - [ ] Reduce the delay or display a spinner when a user logs in